kurierjs/kurier/README.md

 #### A list of relationships

 A resource can exist on its own or be expanded through relations with other resources.
 Following up on our _Book_ resource example, we could state that a book _belongs to_ a certain author.
 That _author_ could be described as a resource itself.
+On a reverse point of view, we could also state than an author _has many_ books.